 We've had an amazing few weeks of momentum on DADT repeal following the mention of DADT in the State of the Union, the Senate Armed Services Committee hearing during which both the Secretary of Defense and the Chairman of the Joint Chiefs both stated their support for repeal, and the unexpected support we've received from former Chairman of the Joint Chiefs Colin Powell and former Defense Secretary and Vice President Dick Cheney.

 But that momentum is quickly slipping away.
 After talking to people around Washington over the past two weeks, Joe and I have found a vacuum of leadership that is leading to confusion.
 The Hill has no idea if the President does or doesn't want them to move ahead with repeal this year.
 The House has already said that it's waiting for the Senate to do something.
 The Senate is in turmoil after the Democrats lost a single seat in January.
-And the DADT proposals being discussed in the Senate are focused on every possible approach
+And the DADT proposals being discussed in the Senate are focused on every possible approachexcept full repeal this year.

 As we painfully learned last year during health care reform, nothing happens in Congress unless the President leads.
 And when the President doesn't lead, disaster is guaranteed.

 Whatever HRC has been telling the White House about DADT, it clearly isn't working.
-In spite of the President's positive comments during the State of the Union, no one knows where President Obama stands on repealing "Don't Ask Don't Tell"
+In spite of the President's positive comments during the State of the Union, no one knows where President Obama stands on repealing "Don't Ask Don't Tell" this year.
+All the while, unnamed administration officials are telling the media that itcould be years before repeal finally happens.
+The White House clearly didn't get HRC's message, and as a result, we are losing this historic momentum.

 WHY HRC?